protobufel/multikeymapjava/README.md

 ```

-### For more see the documentation [Documentation](https://protobufel.github.io/multikeymapjava/ "JavaDoc and more").
+### For more see the documentation [JavaDoc Documentation](https://protobufel.github.io/multikeymapjava/javadoc/ "JavaDoc and more").

 Happy coding,